algao1/blurb/content/posts/kv_store.md

 }
 ```

 For reads, we only acquire locks while reading memtables.
-This way, reads can be blocked at the `SSTManager`, while not blocking subsequent reads and writes (to memtables).
+This way, reads to SSTables can be blocked at the `SSTManager`, while not blocking subsequent reads and writes (to memtables).

 ```go
 // lsm_tree.go